chengjiashen/measures_of_existing_phraseological_complexity_on_register_variation/README.md

 txt_split.py: This scrip splits the txt files into manageable subfiles that can be easily processed with spaCy.
 The splitted txt files are approximately 500kb large.

-refernce_corpora_processing.py: This script extracts lemmas and two-word occurrences of amod, advmod, and dobj dependency relationships from any reference corpora.
+refernce_corpora_processing.py: This script extracts lemmas and two-word occurrences of amod, advmod, and dobj dependency relationships from any raw reference corpora.

 MI_comparisons.py: This scrip extracts two-word combinations of amod, advmod, and dobj dependencies and employs the moving window approach as in the analysis of phraseological diversity (types_tokens_ratios.py) to calculate the pointwise mutual information (MI) scores based on a reference corpus (in this case, COCA Academic).

+ENCOW_processing: This scrip extracts all two-word combinations of amod, advmod, and dobj dependencies and lemmas from the processed reference ENCOW16AX corpus.